-At some level, these rich dynamics of economic and political change have to be connected.
-Both a priori reasoning and casual observation lead us to expect a two-way interaction, with stable democracy promoting the pace of economic development, and economic development promoting the consolidation of democracy.
-Yet, our theoretical and empirical understanding of such dynamic interactions is seriously incomplete.
-Research following Lipset (1959) indeed suggests a positive effect of the level of development on the maintenance of democracy.
+Despite the importance of the issues, our theoretical and empirical understanding of the dynamic interactions between economic and political change is seriously incomplete.
+Research following Lipset (1959) suggests a positive effect of the level of development on the maintenance of democracy.
 This evidence largely exploits the variation of income levels across countries at a given point in time, however.
-The withincountry evidence that sustained growth promotes democracy is much weaker.
+The within-country evidence that sustained growth promotes democracy is much weaker.
 Similarly, researchers seeking to establish a systematic link in the other direction - from democracy to income and growth - have come up with mixed results: some studies claim that democracy creates faster growth while others find no robust link.
-Some of the recent literature on these topics is briefly reviewed in Section 2 below.
+Some of the literature on these topics is briefly reviewed in Section 2 below.

 This paper revisits the dynamic interaction between political and economic change, building on two ideas.
 The first idea concerns the economic effects of democracy.
-If democracy influences economic performance, this must largely happen via investment decisions and hence through expectations.
-The prospects of future democracy then becomes a crucial determinant of current economic performance.
-This means that, to correctly assess the economic consequences of democracy, we must look beyond the current regime, to expectations about its stability.
-However simple, this insight is often overlooked in existing empirical studies.
-We show that omission is partly responsible for giving democracy a worse reputation than it deserves.
-When expectations of regime stability are taken into account, democracies - on average - grow faster than autocracies.
+If democracy influences economic performance, this almost by definition influences the returns to investment.
+Through investment, the prospects of future democracy then becomes a crucial determinant of current economic performance.
+To correctly assess the economic consequences of democracy, we must then look beyond the current regime, to expectations about its stability.
+However simple, this insight is often overlooked in existing empirical studies, which are therefore subject to bias.
+Empirically, we will argue that when expectations of regime change are taken into account, the growth advantage of democracies over autocracies is larger than previously thought.

-This provokes the question of what makes democracies more or less stable, which is where our second idea comes in.
-Consolidation of democracy requires that citizens learn to cherish and respect democracy as a method of government.
-A common perception of democracy as a valuable form of government will not pop up overnight, or in a vacuum.
-Rather, a gradual appreciation of democracy can be envisaged as an accumulation of a stock of civic and social assets that takes place through a country's learning from its own historical experience or from its neighboring countries.
-We refer to this consolidation process as the accumulation of "democratic capital".
+The second idea concerns the consolidation of democracy.
+The latter requires that citizens learn to cherish and respect democracy as a method of government.
+A common perception of democracy as a valuable form of government will not pop up overnight, or in a vacuum, but can rather be seen as an accumulation of a stock of civic and social assets that we will call "democratic capital".
+Empirically, we will argue that the accumulation of democratic capital takes place through a country's learning from its own historical experience or from its neighboring countries.